The role of obesity in the biomechanics and radiological changes of the spine: An in vitro study

 Digital Object Identifier (DOI)

 Rodriguez-Martinez, Nestor G.; Perez-Orribo, Luis; Kalb, Samuel; Reyes, Phillip M.; Newcomb, Anna G.U.S.; Hughes, Jeremy; Theodore, Nicholas; and Crawford, Neil R., "The role of obesity in the biomechanics and radiological changes of the spine: An in vitro study" (2016).
-Neurobiology.
+Translational Neuroscience.
 740.